katherinevfry/best-reads/README.md

  ### Potential Stretch Goals
 - As a user, I should be able to externally share my review of a book.
-- As a user I should be able to see when I started reading a book and when I finished reading a book, and sort my books chronologically.
-- As a user I should be able to sort books by rating.
+- As a user I should see a button that allows me to mark a book as currently reading.
+This will add a time stamp.
+When I finish reading, I should be able to click another button that marks the book as being finished reading.
+I should be able to see how long it took me to read the book displayed on that book's card.

 ## Loom Walkthrough of wireframes
 https://www.loom.com/share/3118051cb37e4b7691e2002aa74400c4